Baraza Resort & Spa: Our full report

-- The 7 Ocean Front Villas are closest to the sea, and have one bedroom.
+- Seven Ocean-Front Villas, which are closest to the sea, and have one bedroom.

-- The 7 Ocean View Villas stand behind, also with one bedroom each.
+- Seven One-Bedroom Villas which stand behind the ocean-front villas, also with one bedroom each.

-- The 10 Sultan’s Garden View Villas stand in two rows, furthest from the sea, they also have two rooms
+- Ten Garden-View Villas.
+Standing in two rows, furthest from the sea, these also have two rooms.

-- The single vast (254m2) Presidential Villa stands beside the sea – next to the Ocean Front Villas.
-It has two master bedrooms, each with its own ensuite, a large plunge pool and a small kitchenette - in addition a small self-contained unit for a maid or butler.
+- The vast (254m2) Presidential Villa is beside the sea – next to the Ocean-Front Villas.
+It has two en-suite master bedrooms, a large plunge pool and a small kitchenette – as well as a small self-contained unit for a maid or butler.

-Other activities at Baraza include treatments at the beautiful spa (with Jacuzzi and pool); yoga classes; a large swimming pool; a 'Sheesha bar' – where you can sit and smoke Morroccan-style; a tennis court; a fitness centre; a library; business and conference centre and children's club.
-The well-stocked watersports centre and PADI dive centre is shared with Breezes and Palms.
+The well-stocked watersports centre and PADI dive centre at Baraza is shared with Breezes and Palms, and sited at Breezes.
+Other facilities at Baraza itself include a beautiful spa (with Jacuzzi and pool); yoga classes; a large swimming pool; a 'Sheesha bar' – where you can sit and smoke Morroccan-style; a tennis court; fitness centre; library; business and conference centre, and an impressive children's club.

-Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it’s a further one hour by car to Baraza.
+- It takes around 30 minutes to fly to Zanzibar from Dar es Salaam, then it’s a further hour by road to Baraza.